AndrewVGustafson/discord_logging_gui/README.md

 # discord-log-gui
+CREATED BY ANDREW GUSTAFSON AND IAN CULBERT - 2022
 A GUI that lets you see every message sent in your discord account

 To use this application, you will need your token.